liferay/liferay-docs/develop/tutorials/articles/themes-and-layout-templates/01-introduction-to-themes.markdown

 Liferay has its own set of base themes, called [styled](https://github.com/liferay/liferay-portal/tree/master/modules/apps/foundation/frontend-theme/frontend-theme-styled) and [unstyled](https://github.com/liferay/liferay-portal/tree/master/modules/apps/foundation/frontend-theme/frontend-theme-unstyled), that create the default look and feel that you're first greeted with when you start the server.
+The *styled* theme inherits from the *unstyled* theme, and simply adds some additional styling on top.
 These same base themes are used to create a custom theme.
+See the [User Horizontal Theme](https://github.com/liferay/liferay-portal/tree/master/modules/apps/foundation/frontend-theme/frontend-theme-user-horizontal) for example, which uses the *styled* theme as its base.
 Using a base theme as your foundation, you can then make your customizations to the theme files.
+To modify the theme, simply mirror the directory structure of the files you wish to change and copy them into the `src` directory of your theme.
+Build the theme to apply the changes.

 Liferay provides an easy-to-use tool called the [Themes Generator](/develop/tutorials/-/knowledge_base/7-0/themes-generator) that helps automate the theme development process, but you can use other tools